 The mission of The Health Foundation is to use our resources to improve the health of those who live or work in the Central Massachusetts region, with particular emphasis on vulnerable populations and unmet needs.

-As guiding principles, The Health Foundation shall:
+As guiding principles, The Health Foundation will:

 - Be cognizant of, and responsive to, the changing health needs of the region;